 He is all but sitting on you but he doesn’t even acknowledge you.
 We call it man-sitting or manspreading.
-Whether on a crammed bus, a waiting room, or even those small seats they have in the banking hall, every woman has been on the receiving end of it.
+Whether on a cramped bus, in a waiting room, or even in those small seats they have in the banking hall, every woman has been on the receiving end of it.

 Is It Boys Being Boys?

 When it happens, we lump it up together with all those other annoying things that Kenyan men do like scratching their crotch in public, peeing on the roadside, or letting their index finger linger on your palm when you shake their hand, and say it’s what men do.
 It's boys being boys.

 If you are the woman pushed to the corner, you will have one of two reactions.
 You may react annoyingly and push him back but more often than not, you will shrink back in your seat, and let him take up space.
 You will tell yourself that it’s just a seat, nothing to lose your cool over.
 You don’t want people thinking you are crazy that early in the morning.

 If you are like most women, you think the world would be a much better place if only the men around you could behave a little more like women.
 You’re right.
 It would also be better if, in some ways, women behaved like men.
 Turns out that some of their annoying habits like manspreading can be a learning opportunity for you.

 Manspreading isn’t just about posture or a man feeling more comfortable on the train.
 It’s a powerful language.
 It’s a power play.
 The fact that a man doesn’t think twice before he takes up space for two seats on the bus is something we can learn from.
 Well, I am not talking about sitting with your legs wide open, and feet pointing out but learning to take up more space, and assert your presence.